tmpfs/prism/README.md

 #### text

-The `text` property provides a means to apply text transformations to components.
+The `text` property provides a means to apply text transformations to components, it requires the `supportsTextTransform` flag on receiving components.

 This property is distinct from the `font` property as it's behaviour is very different, instead of injecting values into a style sheet it *modifies a component's children*.